Stanford-BioE80/Stanford-BioE80.github.io/_docs/w6ps.md

 **1.d.** Create a $\tau$ vs $R$ plot (use the above four cases).

-**1.e.** What does the the diffusion time for the axon suggests to you?
+**1.e.** What does the the diffusion time for the axon suggests to you in terms of how axons work?

 This question is from the [Cell Biology by the Numbers](http://book.bionumbers.org/what-are-the-time-scales-for-diffusion-in-cells/)

 ## (Q2) Diffusion and Spatial DNA devices (20 pts)

-Two DNA devices have been engineered for use in a *cell-free extract* solution (known as GOOP) (Figure, below).
-GOOP is the transcription - translation machinary harvested from cells.
-DNA devices gets activated when GOOP reachs them.
+Two DNA devices have been engineered for use in a *cell-free extract* (i.e., a "goopy" solution derived from living cells, aka "GOOP") (Figure, below).
+Bioengineered DNA-based devices placed into the extract will have their encoded DNA transcribed into mRNA and the mRNA translated into protein.

 - Device A expresses protein A in the absence of protein B.